Dari04/adquirencia/README.md

 npm run start
 ```

-After this please checki if those packages are in package.json:
+After this please check if those packages are in package.json:

 ```sh
     "@emotion/react": "latest",